christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 # Revert to a previous version in just one clic

-It might be that you uploaded a unstable version of the Docker, in this case it's time to revert to the previous version :
+It might be that you uploaded a unstable version of the Docker, in this case it's time to revert to the previous version by selecting it under the *Versions section* and migrating traffic to it :

 ![]({{ site.url }}/img/appengine_revert.png)

 # A/B testing in just one clic

-Under the *version section*, it is so easy to set up an A/B testing between two uploaded docker versions :
+You would have never imagine how easy this could have been.
+Under the *Versions section*, click on the "Split Traffic" button to set up an A/B testing between two uploaded docker versions :

 ![]({{ site.url }}/img/appengine_abtesting.png)